Gangsteris420/Python/README.md

-very basic python codes. were made in the first place only to practise for upcoming exam.
+very basic python codes. were made in the first place only for an upcoming exam practise/revision.